B1n-ry/Youre-in-grave-danger/README.md

 Graves can be waterlogged, and renders can be adapted to the block the grave is standing on.

 The mod also includes a large number of other features.
 If you're intrigued by what YiGD can do, check the configs.
-The mod includes components that can control various aspects of:
+The mod includes components that can control various aspects of the following, when a player die:
 * Player Inventory
 * Player experience points
 * Player Respawn event